The answers to your questions about HBF.

 For Script and Project Development: filmmakers from countries listed on the HBF list of eligible countries are eligible for HBF support.
 The director, writer, and main producer of eligible projects should live and work in one of these countries.
 The HBF also provides support to feature films by filmmakers from eligible countries, who are living in diaspora (e.g. dual nationality, refugee status or residency permit) in a non-eligible country.
 Please note that priority is given to films that are majority shot in an eligible country.

-For the HBF+Europe: Minority Co-production support: the applicant should be a production company that is constituted and active for at least two years in a country participating in the MEDIA Sub-programme and owned - directly or by majority participation - by nationals from such countries.
+For the HBF+Europe: Minority Co-production support and HBF+Europe: Post-production support: the applicant should be a production company that is constituted and active for at least two years in a country participating in the MEDIA Sub-programme and owned - directly or by majority participation - by nationals from such countries.
 The track record of the applicant should demonstrate a (majority or minority) participation in at least two completed feature films, including one international or European co-produced feature film.

 For NFF+HBF, the collaborative programme of the HBF and the Netherlands Film Fund, the applicant should be a Dutch producer who fits the eligibility criteria of the Netherlands Film Fund.